zangrafx/webplatformdaily-site/README.md

 ## Where is the data stored?

 In Markdown files, which makes it open source.
-You're free to use the data if you want to.
+You're free to use the data anyhow you like.

 ## What goes into creating a daily?